Answers before the first call

 Do all areas need to be introduced at once?

 No. Oprivia can be introduced step by step.
-During the pilot, the areas with the highest practical value for the specific operation are prioritised.
+During the pilot, the areas with the highest practical value for the specific operation are prioritized.

 Which functions work across different areas?